Woman who suffered sexual assault at work wins compensation claim against her employer

-Fortunately our client was able to break away from her assailant and told another senior member of staff what had happened.
+Fortunately our client was able to break away and told another senior member of staff what had happened.
 While our client was reporting the sexual assault her assailant barged into the private room where they were talking and had to be repeatedly told to leave.

-The police were involved and our client’s assailant was dismissed from his employment.
+The police were involved and the assailant was dismissed from his employment.

-Our client was extremely fearful and distressed by the sexual assault.
-She felt anxious and was scared to go out of her home alone.
+Our client was extremely fearful and distressed by the sexual assault at work.
+She felt anxious and was scared to leave her home alone.
 She lost all her confidence and started to have suicidal thoughts.
 She required medical treatment, including antidepressant medication.

 We sent a formal Letter of Claim to the our client’s employer.
 The law says that employers are ‘vicariously liable’ for the wrongful acts of their employees committed in the course of their employment.
-In other words, the employer is legally responsible for whatever their employees so while at work and are obliged to compensate anyone who suffers harm or loss as a result of their actions.
+In other words, the employer is legally responsible for whatever their employees do while at work and are obliged to compensate anyone who suffers harm as a result.

-Sensibly the employers admitted liability for the harassment and secxual assault and agreed to compensate our client.
+Sensibly the employers admitted liability for the harassment and sexual assault and agreed to compensate our client.